 If you decide not to go with dedicated server hosting, VPS hosting is a very popular platform choice when designing websites, but it is important to check that your cloud provider has already done the hard work of creating a security-defined infrastructure as part of the VPS service.

-Most web designers are happy to let someone else manage the infrastructure so they can focus on creating excellent web content.
+Most web designers are happy to let someone else manage the infrastructure so they can focus on creating excellent web content, designing a logo, etc.

 There are many distinct layers to web server infrastructure, typically comprised of the front end, the mid-tier, and the backend.
 Multi-tier web applications are arguably the most common configuration, wherein the infrastructure is usually protected by a load-balancer with enhanced security configuration and a network firewall at the network edge perimeter.